 Do Security Guards Wear Protective Vests?

 In recent years, the number of security guards attacked with weapons has concerningly increased.
-This means that security guards are consistently putting their lives at risk while on the job.
+With 51% of security guards and security officers experiencing verbal abuse everytime they work, and 36% claiming they’re attacked once a month, security officers are consistently putting their lives at risk while on the job.
 Protective or stab/bulletproof vests offer some security and can be worn both under and over their clothing.
 Some security guards choose to wear protective vests, while some choose to go without, as vests can be heavy and uncomfortable to wear.

 Should Security Guards Wear Protective Vests?